COMSYS/http2-conext-push/README-software.md

-# Recording Webpages using Mahimahi and Mitmproxy
+# Replaying Websites with Mahimahi-h2o

 ## Introduction
 In our paper we conducted experiments by recording and replaying websites using the [Mahimahi](http://mahimahi.mit.edu) by Netravali et al.